christophe0606/swift-bare-metal/README.md

 ```

-You needf to customize the `CMakeLists.txt` to use the right configuration from the CMSIS build tools:
+You need to customize the `CMakeLists.txt` to use the right configuration from the CMSIS build tools:

 ```
 set(TOOLCHAIN_VERSION_MIN "18.1.3")